For your free copy of

 This decade is going to be about me.
 I wasn't that old that I couldn't still have some fun.

-Three years later we got married, in 2000.
+Three years later Griff and I got married, in 2000.

-This is us on a holiday in Marbella.
+This is us on a holiday in a little restaurant in Cabo Pino near Marbella.

 In this ten I am happy.

-I still work for the same company, for over 22 years now, and have lived in the same house for over 35 years.
+I still worked for the same company, for over 22 years, and I have lived in the same house now for over 46 years and I love every brick of this house.

 Now this is where I could say, "And they lived happily ever after....." but if you want to know more about me, then read on.